 The HIPAA Kit and HIPAA Forms are available online in pdf format with links to the forms in word doc.
 You can access them instantaneously online.
-You can copy the HIPAA Forms to your word processing program, insert your letterhead and name, make other necessary changes, and you're all set.
+You can copy the HIPAA Forms to your word processing program, insert your letterhead and name, make other necessary changes, adapt them to your particular practice, and you're all set.
 The HIPAA Kit and Forms are not available in hard copy.

 "Ingeniously combining his extensive knowledge of practice with his keen understanding of HIPAA with all its implications, Dr. Zur has compiled a practical, readable guide that addresses the potentially most impacting and disruptive force to confront psychotherapy.
 No mental health practitioner can afford to be without it as your practice may depend on it."

 Nicholas A. Cummings, Ph.D., Sc.D.

 Distinguished Practitioner, University of Nevada, Reno